Deciding on the best replacement windows for your home

 In addition to the types of replacement windows discussed above, manufacturers also sell hybrid windows -- that is, windows that combine different materials.
 Clad-wood windows are, in fact, hybrids, since they combine wood and either vinyl or aluminum.
 Another example is vinyl windows with wood veneers on the interior.
 Yet another combination is fiberglass and wood; fiberglass exteriors are bonded to wood interiors, as in Milgard's WoodClad line of fiberglass windows.
 The Efficient Windows Collaborative cautions that it may be hard to judge a hybrid's energy efficiency, so you should look for an Energy Star-qualified window or read the NFRC label carefully (the National Fenestration Rating Council does standardized testing for the window and door industry).

 Windows made of a composite material are also becoming more popular, renovation professionals say.
-A new generation of composites combines wood and polymers to produce window frames that look like wood and have its thermal and structural properties, but are resistant to damage from moisture or insects.
+Composites combines wood and polymers to produce window frames that look like wood and have wood's thermal and structural properties, but are resistant to damage from moisture or insects.
 Some composites combine ground-up vinyl and sawdust or wood chips bound together by epoxy, for example.
 Composite windows cost more than vinyl, but less than wood.
 In addition, they are greener because they can be made with recycled vinyl and sawdust or wood scraps.
 Andersen's Renewal windows are a good example of this type of window; it's made of Fibrex, a wood/vinyl composite.
-According to Andersen's website, its Renewal line of windows has earned Green Seal certification (Green Seal is a non-profit organization that develops standards for sustainability and certifies products, services and companies that meet them).
+According to the Renewal by Andersen website, its Renewal line of windows has earned Green Seal certification (Green Seal is a non-profit organization that develops standards for sustainability and certifies products, services and companies that meet them).

 Replacement windows or new-construction windows?